From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

 Lousios Gorge - A view from our expert author

 This monastery sits in the beautiful village of Stemnitsa, a mountain settlement above Lousios Gorge © PNIK, Shutterstock

 Brave the whitewater rapids of the River Lousios, said to be the coldest in the world.

-The Lousios is said to be where Zeus was bathed as an infant (hence the name, which means ‘Wash’).
+The Lousios is said, by Pausanias, to be where Zeus was bathed as an infant (hence the name, which means ‘Wash’).
 It is also said to be the coldest river in the world, which on a hot summer day is well worth checking.

 Above the gorge are the two villages of Stemnitsa and Dimitsana, which are perhaps the most beautiful of all the Arcadian mountain settlements.
 Not so long ago these were rustic backwaters with basic, if any, accommodation.
 Now they have become trendy weekend getaways for Athenians, but with strictly enforced preservation orders they have lost none of their charm.